Industry advisory committee

 |John Bahoric, Associate Director, Bonacci Group|

 John has over 20 years of experience in the consultancy of design, management and leadership in the built environment.
 He has a wide range of experience in delivering varied and complex multidisciplinary building projects, ranging from complex roof stadia structures, research laboratory facilities, public infrastructure works, educational and retail facilities to hotel, commercial and social infrastructure projects.
 John provides leadership to the business development team for the structural and buildings group and is part of the senior management team for the structures group.
 He also provides leadership in the implementation of sound design and digital innovation principals through the buildings group, with a key focus to best delivery.

 John also provides lecturing, tutorial and critique support to a range of tertiary institutions in the disciplines of engineering and architecture and actively supports numerous social enterprise institutions to reinforce sustainable, pragmatic and inclusive design initiatives in the field of social infrastructure.
 John is currently providing pro bono sessional teaching and lecturing sessional services to final year Monash University Engineering, and is running a design studio at Melbourne University Melbourne School of Design (Architecture) for Master's Architecture Students.
 John also provides regular sessional/ guest lecturing at MADA (Monash School of Design and Architecture and RMIT.

 |Bruce Brown, Director, Bruce Brown Consulting Pty Ltd|

-Murray has worked for the Transport Department since 1990.
-Through collaboration and partnerships across DTPLI and other government departments and agencies, TPP supports the Department Secretary in being accountable to Government for effective development, funding and procurement of priority projects as part of an integrated transport pipeline, drawn from the Government's land use, economic and transport plans.
-TPP also supports the Deputy Secretary Strategic Transport Planning to significantly contribute to the achievement of integrated strategic outcomes.
+Murray has worked in the Government Transport Section since the 1970's.
+Through collaboration and partnerships across TfV, and other government departments and agencies, he advises the Head TfV and Deputy Heads in being accountable to Government for effective development, prioritisation, funding and procurement of priority projects as part of an integrated transport pipeline.